malfunkt/arpfox/README.md

 ## Why does this happen?

 [ARP](https://en.wikipedia.org/wiki/Address_Resolution_Protocol) is the
-protocol most computer use to translate a [MAC address](https://en.wikipedia.org/wiki/MAC_address) into an [IP address ](https://en.wikipedia.org/wiki/IP_address).
+protocol most computers use to translate a [MAC address](https://en.wikipedia.org/wiki/MAC_address) into an [IP address ](https://en.wikipedia.org/wiki/IP_address).
 The original proposal is described in [RFC826](https://tools.ietf.org/html/rfc826).